Frimley Health NHS Foundation Trust: Background

 The Trust serves a population of approximately 800,000, spanning Surrey, NW Hampshire, East Berkshire and South Buckinghamshire.
 The two acute sites are based at Frimley Park and Wexham Park Hospitals with Heatherwood Hospital serving as an elective base.
 The combined non-elective activity exceeds 220,000 attendances per annum through the Emergency Departments, ranking it within the top 10 for activity in England.
 The Trust provides a broad range of secondary care services as well as tertiary primary percutaneous coronary intervention (PPCI), hyper-acute stroke services, vascular surgery, adult cystic fibrosis care, inpatient renal dialysis and plastic surgery.

 The Care Quality Commission rated the Frimley Park site as 'outstanding' in 2014, the first hospital to given this grading.
 Wexham Park and Heatherwood Hospitals were graded 'good' in their last inspections.

 History

-Frimley Park Hospital NHS Foundation Trust is the former name of the organisation that ran Frimley Park Hospital a 750-bed NHS hospital with 24-hour A&E and regional hyper acute services, in Frimley, Surrey, and eventually became Frimley Health NHS Foundation Trust.
+Frimley Park Hospital NHS Foundation Trust is the former organisation responsible for operating Frimley Park Hospital - a 750-bed NHS hospital with 24-hour A&E and regional hyper acute services, in Frimley, Surrey, and eventually became Frimley Health NHS Foundation Trust.